This information was updated November 5, 2022.

 The recount will be open to the view of the public.
 Rule 183-1-15-.03(1)(d).

 Each candidate “may be present in person or by representative,” and each party “may send two representatives to be present....”
 There is no reference to the right of these representatives to challenge ballots.
 O.C.G.A § 21-2-495(a) and (b).

 Rules for determining voter intent can be found in O.C.G.A. §§ 21-2-437, 21-2-435(b), and Rule 183-1-15-.02.

 See O.C.G.A. § 21-2-498(b).
 "As soon as possible, but no later than the November, 2020, general election, the local election superintendents shall conduct precertification tabulation audits for any federal or state general election in accordance with requirements set forth by rule or regulation of the State Election Board.
 Audits performed under this Code section shall be conducted by manual inspection of random samples of the paper official ballots."

-This information was updated on 6/8/2020 using the Official Code of Georgia Annotated current through the 2019 Regular Session of the General Assembly and HB 276 and HB 444 of the 2020 Regular Session of the General Assembly, and the Rules and Regulations of the State of Georgia, current through rules and regulations filed through May 13, 2020.
+This information was updated on November 5, 2022 using the Official Code of Georgia Annotated current through the 2021 and the Rules and Regulations of the State of Georgia, current through rules and regulations filed through October, 14, 2022.